boydaihungst/vue-enterprise-boilerplate/docs/architecture.md

 [VuePress](https://vuepress.vuejs.org/) configuration for docs static site generation.

+## `@types`

+Include all declare merging file.
+See [tech doc](tech.md#typescript) for more details.
+Please read every files in this folder to understand how to write typesafe code

 ## `deploy` (optional)

 Includes all file you need for deployment.
 Nginx config, scripts....